alvenwong/MicroBPF/README.md

 in_probe.py: trace the received packets in the kernel. <br>
 out_probe.py: trace the transmitted packets in the kernel. <br>
 tcpack.py: trace flow-level metrics triggered by ACKs. <br>
-tcpsock: probe ReadByte and WriteByte <br>
+tcpsock.py: just an example to probe ReadByte and WriteByte. <br>

 # Kernel Functions Probe
 Refer to [perf.md](https://github.com/alvenwong/kernel_trace/blob/master/perf.md)